Yermin9/seL4/BEPS_TODO.md

     - Shouldn't matter - Anything that makes IPC invalidated will remove from hold state

 Adjust configuration syscalls: - TODO
-- Create seL4\_Endpoint\_SetThreshold - Done
+- Create seL4\_Endpoint\_SetThreshold - TODO
     - Only allow original capability
     - Changed how this is invoked.
 Must be invoked via Cnode style
     - Still need to set manual reference
-    - Currently working in cnode.c
+    - Shuffle between endpoint queues
-- Alteration of SC parameters - TODO
+- Alteration of SC parameters - DONE
     - Budget etc
     - If budget reduced, move out of endpoint queue
 - Unbind SC and UnbindObject - DONE
     - Leave in endpoint, but remove from queues
-- Bind SC
+- Bind SC - DONE
     - If in threshold, add to appropriate queues
-- YieldTo
+- YieldTo - TODO
 - All revocation or deletion operations
     - TCB
     - SC
     - Endpoint

+TODO: Need to clear thread->holdCptr and SC->threhsold and stuff
+TODO: Need to set sc->threshold and tcb->holdEP

 TODO: Wrap everything in ifdef CONFIG_ENDPOINT_THRESHOLDS -- Actually use CONFIG_KERNEL_IPCTHRESHOLDS